spaze/phpstan-disallowed-calls/docs/custom-rules.md

 5. `disallowedNamespaces` or `disallowedClasses` - for usages of classes or classes from a namespace
 6. `disallowedSuperglobals` - for usages of superglobal variables like `$GLOBALS` or `$_POST`
 7. `disallowedAttributes` - for attributes like `#[Entity(class: Foo::class, something: true)]`
+8. `disallowedEnums` - for enums, both pure & backed, like `Suit::Hearts` (like class constants, enums need to be split to `enum: Suit` & `case: Hearts` in the configuration, see notes below)

 Use them to add rules to your `phpstan.neon` config file.
 I like to use a separate file (`disallowed-calls.neon`) for these which I'll include later on in the main `phpstan.neon` config file.
 Here's an example, update to your needs: